frectal/clinuip4/README.md

 ClinUiP 3.3
 ===
+Clinical Overview
+This is a lightweight but powerful Clinically Oriented Application based on earlier work called ClinUiP, Clinical UI Patterns.

+Technical Overview & Install

-This is Node.js + MongoDB application.
-You need to have installed Node.js and MongoDB on yout PC to be able to run application.
+This is Javascript application using the MEAN stack including Node.js + MongoDB.
+You need to have installed Node.js and MongoDB on your PC/server to be able to run application.

 Setup
 --